audiolabs/DEISM/README.md

 ## Single set of parameters

-The default parameters are defined in file **configSingleParam_ARG.yml**.
-There are two ways of running the codes:
+The default parameters are defined in file **configSingleParam.yml** or **configSingleParam_ARG.yml**, depending on whether you want to run for shoebox rooms or more complicated room shapes.
+Take DEISM-ARG (**configSingleParam_ARG.yml**) as an example, there are two ways of running the codes:

 1. You can directly run **deism_arg_singleparam_example.py** in an IDE, which utilizes the parameters defined in **configSingleParam_arg.yml**.
 2. You can run **deism_arg_singleparam_example.py** from the command line after activating the conda environment.
 In addition, you can access help information quickly by `python deism_arg_singleparam_example.py --help`.
 You can then change the parameters based on the instructions from the help message, e.g., `python deism_arg_singleparam_example.py -c 350 -zs 20` will change the parameter sound speed and the wall impedance.
 The new input value of the parameters then overrides the ones in file **configSingleParam_arg.yml**.
 After choosing the needed values, you can run the codes using, e.g., `python deism_arg_singleparam_example.py -c 350 -zs 20 --run`.